-The region boasts two of the most important Italian wine schools: San Michele all'Adige, in Trentino-Alto Adige and Conegliano, in Veneto.
-Friuli Venezia Giulia, Rauscedo has the largest wine nursery in the world.
+The region boasts two of Italy 's most important wine schools at San Michele all'Adige in Trentino and at Conegliano in Veneto.
+While in Friuli, the Rauscedo vine nursery is the largest in the world.